 A recipe for thick and fluffy keto blueberry pancakes made with coconut flour and almond flour!
 These pillow-like keto pancakes come with a flourless, eggless and dairy free option- Perfect for those on a low carb, vegan, paleo, and sugar-free diet!

 With pancakes that look like edible pillows, I dare you to find a better healthy pancake recipe out there!
+You’ll also love these keto meal prep breakfast recipes and 42 keto breakfasts which aren’t eggs!

 Paleo Low Carb Blueberry Pancakes